London Bridge Is Falling Down: The game

 The rhyme is often used in a children's singing game, which exists in a wide variety of forms, with additional verses.
 Most versions are similar to the actions used in the rhyme "Oranges and Lemons".
 The most common is that two players hold hands and make an arch with their arms while the others pass through in single file.
 The "arch" is then lowered at the song's end to "catch" a player.
 In the United States, it is common for two teams of those that have been caught to engage in a tug of war.
 In England until the nineteenth century, the song may have been accompanied by a circle dance, but arch games are known to have been common across late medieval Europe.

 Five of nine versions published by Alice Gomme in 1894 included references to a prisoner who has stolen a watch and chain.
 This may be a late 19th century addition from another game called "Hark the Robbers", or "Watch and Chain".
 This rhyme is sung to the same tune and may be an offshoot of "London Bridge" or the remnant of a distinct game.
 In one version the first two verses have the lyrics:

-Who has stole my watch and chain,

-Watch and chain, watch and chain;